Pre-Pointe

 Tap dance uses the sounds of tap shoes, that have a metal "taps", striking the floor as a form of percussive dance.
 Tap dance benefits cardiovascular conditioning, strength, flexibility, and coordination.
 Students will study movements on the barre, center and across the floor to develop muscle memory and foot articulation that creates tap dance.

-Jazz Funk
+Jazz Fusion

 styles of dance